-Europe has been the home to some of the Earth's greatest civilizations from Ancient Greece to the Roman Empire.
+Europe has been the home to a variety of civilizations including Ancient Greece and the Roman Empire.
 It is also the home to the birth of democracy.
 Europe has been the central point of two of the biggest wars in modern history: World War I and World War II.
-Recently Europe has united under the common union called the European Union.
+Recently Europe has united under a common union called the European Union.
 This union allows independent European countries to have a single currency and to combine their economic and military power.

 Population: 738,199,000 (Source: 2010 United Nations)

 Ranking: It is the sixth largest and third most populous continent

 Major Biomes: temperate forest, grasslands

 Bordering Bodies of Water: Atlantic Ocean, Mediterranean Sea, Bay of Biscay, North Sea, Baltic Sea, Black Sea

 - Moscow, Russia

 - London, United Kingdom